-Hair loss is a common symptom of HIV medications such as AZT, Crixivan, and Atripla.
-But those medications are seldom used today.
-Although some case studies have been reported, modern-day antiretroviral therapy generally does not cause hair loss.
+Hair loss was a common side effect of early HIV medications such as AZT, Crixivan, and Atripla.
+But those medications are less frequently used today.
+Although some case studies have been reported, modern-day antiretroviral therapy generally doesn’t cause hair loss.

 Today, many people with HIV live long lives.
-A recent study showed that people diagnosed with HIV at the age of 20 may live as long as any other average American.
+A recent study of HIV-positive adults in Canada and the United States showed that people diagnosed with HIV at the age of 20 may live as long as any other person in these countries.

-This means that hormonal symptoms — including male and female baldness — can occur with the aging process.
+This means that hormonal symptoms — including male and female baldness — can occur as part of the aging process.
 Many men are losing hair by the age of 60.

 Issues related to the disease itself may be a compounding factor, although little research exists on the topic.

 Iron deficiencies can lead to hair loss in premenopausal women.
-Anyone losing a large amount of blood regularly can develop an iron deficiency and consequently suffer from hair loss.
+Anyone losing a large amount of blood regularly can develop an iron deficiency and consequently experience hair loss.

-A thyroid gland that produces an excess of (or not enough) hormones also could contribute to hair shedding.
+A thyroid gland that produces an excess or deficiency of hormones can also contribute to hair shedding.

-Most of the time, hair loss caused by any of the problems mentioned here are temporary.
-It’s important to remember that in the case of TE, hair is falling out because new hair is growing in.
-Eventually, the new hair will grow out.
+Most of the time, hair loss caused by any of the problems mentioned above is temporary.
+It’s important to remember that in the case of TE, hair falls out because new hair is growing in.

-In severe cases, steroid injections or pills can be given to promote hair growth.
-Topical creams also can be used.
+In severe cases of hair loss, steroid injections may promote hair growth.
+Topical creams may also spur growth.

-Hair loss that is caused by aging can't be helped.
-But in other cases, changing medications and getting proper nutrition can help keep your hair on your head.
+Outside of hair loss that’s caused by natural aging, changing medications and getting proper nutrition can help prevent hair loss.

-Although hair loss and HIV was a common association in the early days of HIV, modern-day HIV medications do not cause hair loss.
+Although hair loss was once commonly associated with HIV, modern-day HIV medications don’t cause hair loss.

 Those with HIV who maintain a healthy lifestyle usually don’t lose their locks.
 And with the right treatment, people with HIV can live long, healthy lives.

-Talk to your doctor about medication or lifestyle modifications if you’re concerned about hair loss.
+Talk to your healthcare provider about medication or lifestyle modifications if you’re concerned about hair loss.